Lab 4 Solutions

 What is the

-class used for, and why is it useful?- It’s used to layer over some kind of mutex (typically a
+lock_guardclass used for, and why is it useful?- It’s used to layer over some kind of mutex (typically a

-will be unlocked no matter how the function, method, or enclosing scope ends.
+mutex, but possibly some other mutex classes liketimed_mutexandrecursive_mutex) so that it’s locked when it needs to be locked (via thelock_guardconstructor) and unlocked when thelock_guardgoes out of scope (via its destructor).
+It’s useful because it guarantees that a mutex that’s locked through alock_guardwill be unlocked no matter how the function, method, or enclosing scope ends.
 In particular, a function might have two or more exits paths (some early returns, some exceptions being thrown, and so forth).

 - It’s used to layer over some kind of mutex (typically a